FALAK097/Luscious/README.md

 - Set up environment variables:

-  1. Rename the .env.example file to .env.
-  2. Open the .env file and add your Spoonacular API key.
+  1. Create the .env file and add your Spoonacular API key.

 - Start the development server:
   `npm start`